 GMO foods are unnatural and will kill us all, right?
 It turns out, these crossbreeds might not be as unnatural as you think.
-Everyday Einstein explains.
+Ask Science explains.

 Nothing says "controversy" like genetically modified food.
 In my experience it seems to be the one issue that unites people across the political spectrum.
 But what is genetically modified food, and why all the hoopla?

 Speaking of being united, nothing unites my children like Lego blocks.
 When a new Lego set arrives, they'll sit in the playroom together for hours, happily building, playing, and sharing.
 It's like a little Lego utopia in there.
 Frequently they'll be working along and one of them will hold up a piece and ask "Does anyone have a blue piece shaped like this?"
 The problem of course is that the child has a specific vision in mind for what he wants his structure to be, but lacks the exact piece to create it.
 Fortunately, one of his siblings usually knows where to find the piece he’s looking for.

 Genetically engineered food works along a similar vein.
 Suppose that you're a farmer and you grow two kinds of crops, soybeans and peanuts.
 One year, blight comes through and wipes out most of your soybeans, but doesn't affect the peanuts at all.
 Wouldn't it be nice if there were some way to take whatever it is inside the peanut that protected it from the blight, and share it with the soybean plants?
 With genetic engineering, there is a way to do just that.

 Using special techniques, scientists can identify the genes in peanuts that are responsible for protecting them from the blight, make a few copies, and then stick them into the genome of the soybean plants.
 Just like a group of kids sharing Legos.